Antwerp is a center of culture, art, history, and diamonds. Those are probably the connotations you've heard of this city

 (Alternative stops: ModeMuseum, Royal Museum of Fine Arts)

-If you're not deterred by rain or cooler temperatures, Antwerp is indeed a year-round destination.
+If you're not deterred by rain or cooler temperatures, Antwerp is a year-round destination.
 Even in winter, the city has its charms, especially with its cozy cafes, museums, and festive Christmas markets.
 Just be prepared for cooler temperatures (around 3-10°C or 37-50°F) and more frequent rain during these off-peak months.

 If you are on a budget, you can consider staying in neighborhoods like Het Zuid (The South), which has an artsy, hipster vibe.
 Another great area is Eilandje, a modern waterfront district with a new Hanseatic hip style.